General Information

 Data Analysis Projects

-techniques discussed in class or in readings to one or more specific data sets.
+and Web mining techniques discussed in class or in readings to one or more

-selection, preprocessing, integration, and transformation of the data,
+to be performed, selection, preprocessing, integration, and transformation of

-application of several DM tasks and the discovery of patterns, evaluation of
+the data, application of several DM tasks and the discovery of patterns,

-patterns, and recommending specific actions with respect to relevant findings).
+evaluation of patterns, and recommending specific actions with respect to

-A DA projects may involve the application of data mining in a particular domain
+relevant findings).
+A DA projects may involve the application of data mining in

-and data set with which you are familiar such as your work, the Web, e-commerce,
+a particular domain and data set with which you are familiar such as your work,

-etc. The final report should include a detailed analysis of the complete
+the Web, e-commerce, etc. The final report should include a detailed analysis of

-scenario for the application of the KDD process, including specification of the
+the complete scenario for the application of the KDD process, including

-DM problem (based on application objectives), data collection, data preparation,
+specification of the DM problem (based on application objectives), data

-pattern discovery using a variety of data mining and statistical techniques,
+collection, data preparation, pattern discovery using a variety of data mining

 Some examples of data analysis projects include: